Winter Is Approaching, Is Your Roof Ready?

 When it comes to the roof for your home or business, fall is a critical time to inspect and prepare for winter.
 As roofing professionals, we recommend that your home or business roof should be inspected annually in the fall to identify any deficiencies that need to be fixed before winter arrives.
 In this article, we will point out some areas of concern and potential problems that can occur if not addressed.

 Commercial Buildings with Low Slope Roofing

 For buildings with low slope roofing, periodic inspections and maintenance is a MUST.
-Unlike the pitched roof on your home, low slope roofs rely on strong seams, flashings, and metal details to prevent water entry.
+Unlike the pitched roof on your home, low slope roofs rely on strong seams, flashing and metal details to prevent water entry.
 The components that need regular preventive maintenance vary slightly by roof type, but here are some common items that need to be addressed:

 - Roof drains need to be free of debris with an operational strainer basket.

 - The sealants used to caulk termination bars, counter flashing and other perimeter elements need to be checked for deficiencies and be replaced if necessary.

 - Seams around roof penetrations, such as pipes, machinery, or vents need to be checked and repaired if necessary.